zbmc/influxdb-relay/README.md

 Maintained fork of [influxdb-relay][overview-href] originally developed by InfluxData.
 Replicate InfluxDB data for high availability.

+**Be careful, we have deeply changed the configuration file syntax.**

 ## Description

 This project adds a basic high availability layer to InfluxDB.
 With the right